ChefKissInc/QEMUAppleSilicon/README.md

 Additional restrictions apply for the branding of the “ChefKiss QEMU Apple Silicon fork” project, see [here](ui/icons/CKBrandingNotice.md).

-> [!CAUTION]
-> Please consider donating via [ko-fi](https://ko-fi.com/chefkiss) or BTC at `bc1qgu56kptepex2csuzl5nhzc4vxuj8c6ggjzhcem`.
-> We are just regular people, we need your funding to develop the project.

 Usage guide is located in the [wiki](https://github.com/ChefKissInc/QEMUAppleSilicon/wiki).

 ## Implemented Devices